AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 defined in RFC4479.

-cipid.py
+cipid.py (RFC4482)

-This module provides an extension to PIDF (module sipsimple.payloads.pidf) to support information defined in RFC4482.
+This module provides an extension to PIDF to provide person related information.

-caps.py
+caps.py (RFC5196)

 This module provides capabilities application: displays OPTIONS request-like information as an extension to the PIDF.
-Defined in RFC5196.

 xcapcaps.py (RFC4825)